Cleaning Partyware by Type

 These tips for cleaning partyware by type can help you restore the lovely finish of your unique party pieces.

-To clean brass, place the tarnished item in a pot, pan, or plastic container.
+Place the tarnished item in a pot, pan, or plastic container to clean brass.
 Cover with ketchup, Tabasco sauce, or Worcestershire sauce.
 (Seriously!)

 To retard future tarnish, rub the bass with a cloth moistened with olive oil.